• Skip to primary navigation

 Bruschetta and Crostini

 Another perfect vehicle for cherry tomatoes is the humble bruschetta, crostini or toast!
 It's a wonderful quick lunch or elegant appetizer for a dinner party.
 My Burrata Bruschetta or Bruschetta Pizza are both excellent ways to enjoy fresh cherry tomatoes!
 You won't be disappointed!
-You can also use them in my Eggplant Bruschetta recipe.
+You can also use them in my Eggplant Bruschetta and Goat Cheese Bruschetta recipes.

 Burrata bruschetta toasts with cherry tomatoes and cheese.